obaldellon/web-upinfo/_posts/divers/2018-09-06-modele-syllabus.md

     This is like any normal markdown, even when used from non-markdown context:
     **strong**, *em*, _em_, ***strong em***, <b>html bold</b>, `code`, <kbd>kbd</kbd>, <samp>samp</samp>, <ins>ins</ins>, <del>del</del>." %}

-{% include alert warning="Warning: call out a caveat that\'s easy to trigger
+{% include alert warning="Warning: call out a caveat that's easy to trigger
     This is like any normal markdown, even when used from non-markdown context:
     **strong**, *em*, _em_, ***strong em***, <b>html bold</b>, `code`, <kbd>kbd</kbd>, <samp>samp</samp>, <ins>ins</ins>, <del>del</del>." %}